karim-ch/Github-Searcher-Server/README.md

 If the user searched for a query = "fakeUser" and type = "users", it will be stored this way
 ```
 > SET KEY: "users_fakeUser"
-> SET VALUE: "{stringified object of the user...}"
+  VALUE: "{stringified object of the users...}"
 > SET EXP: 60*60*2 => will expire in 2 hours
 ```

 If the user searched for a query = "react" and type = "repositories", it will be:
 ```
 > SET KEY: "repositories_fakeUser"
-> SET VALUE: "{stringified object of the repositories...}"
+  VALUE: "{stringified object of the repositories...}"
 > SET EXP: 60*60*2 => will expire in 2 hours
 ```

-the result will be something like this:
+The overall redis database will contain something like this:
 ```
 users_karim: "{ incompleteResults: true, itemsCount: 95, items: [ item1, item2 ...] }"
 repositories_react: "{ incompleteResults: true, itemsCount: 120, items: [item1... ] }"
 users_alice: "{ incompleteResults: false, itemsCount: 10, items: [...] }"
 repositories_eslint: "{ incompleteResults: true, itemsCount: 10, items: [...] }"
+...
 ```

 When the app request retrieving a cached query, we will make a native get to the redis client querying **{type}_{query}**